11 Nov The Stressful Truth About Weight Loss Failure: How Stress Is Killing Your Ketosis

 How to Learn If Stress Is Killing Your Ketosis:

 If the answers to the above questions are YES and you’re still not losing weight, something else is probably stopping you.
-Check your ketone levels at different times during the day.
-If you get kicked out of ketosis for no apparent reason within short periods of time, it can be a sign of cortisol interfering.
+Check your ketone levels at different times during the day, using a ketone meter for your blood or breath for accurate results.
+If you get kicked out of ketosis for no apparent reason within short periods, it can be a sign of cortisol interfering.

 You need data to know what’s going on in your body.
 The adrenal stress index test by saliva measures your cortisol levels over a 24 h period, giving you a complete picture of your body’s stress response.
 If your cortisol levels are higher than they should, it’s time to take action.